reliablyhq/documentation/docs/guides/live-cluster/index.md

 $ reliably discover --live
 ```

-The command will generate output that will offer advice about Reliability concerns from your live cluster.
+The command will generate an output that offers advice about reliability concerns from your live cluster.
 An example for the generated output could be:

 ```
 Pod:chaostoolkit:0:0 [warning] You shall not use the default 'latest' image tag.
 It causes ambiguity and leads to the cluster not pulling the new image.